 "I love gin because it feels like a reward, like I’m having something special.
 That long glass full of ice with a good amount of gin topped with tonic and wedge of lime – what more could you ask for!" - Rachel Hall

 Rachel is all things Lighthouse Gin.
-From gathering botanicals, twice distilling, tasting every batch for consistency, labelling and bottling, Rachel is our custodian of the Lighthouse tradition – our Lighthouse Keeper if you will.
+From gathering botanicals, twice distilling, tasting every batch for consistency, labelling and bottling, Rachel is the custodian of the Lighthouse tradition – the Lighthouse Keeper if you will.
 The first female Head Distiller in New Zealand, Rachel has been crafting Lighthouse by hand since 2014.
-She first joined the Lighthouse team back in 2010 and learnt her craft from Neil Catherall, our founder and Master distiller.
+She first joined the Lighthouse team back in 2010 and learnt her craft from Neil Catherall, Lighthouse Gin founder and Master distiller.

 Tell us about your journey to being head distiller at Lighthouse Gin?
 How did you learn your craft?